Misconceptions about HIV/AIDS: AIDS among transfusion recipients is due to HIV, not the underlying diseases that necessitated the transfusion

-High usage of clotting factor concentrate, not HIV, leads to CD4+ T-cell depletion and AIDS in hemophiliacs
+HIV, not high usage of clotting factor concentrate, leads to CD4+ T-cell depletion and AIDS in hemophiliacs

-This view is contradicted by many studies.
+This view is supported by many studies.
 For example, among HIV-seronegative patients with hemophilia A enrolled in the Transfusion Safety Study, no significant differences in CD4+ T-cell counts were noted between 79 patients with no or minimal factor treatment and 52 with the largest amount of lifetime treatments.
 Patients in both groups had CD4+ T-cell-counts within the normal range.
 In another report from the Transfusion Safety Study, no instances of AIDS-defining illnesses were seen among 402 HIV-seronegative hemophiliacs who had received factortherapy.

 In a cohort in the United Kingdom, researchers matched 17 HIV-seropositive hemophiliacs with 17 HIV-seronegative hemophiliacs with regard to clotting factor concentrate usage over a ten-year period.
 During this time, 16 AIDS-defining clinical events occurred in 9 patients, all of whom were HIV-seropositive.
 No AIDS-defining illnesses occurred among the HIV-negative patients.
 In each pair, the mean CD4+ T-cell count during follow-up was, on average, 500 cells/μL lower in the HIV-seropositive patient.

 Among HIV-infected hemophiliacs, Transfusion Safety Study investigators found that neither the purity nor the amount of factor VIII therapy had a deleterious effect on CD4+ T-cell counts.
 Similarly, the Multicenter Hemophilia Cohort Study found no association between the cumulative dose of plasma concentrate and incidence of AIDS among HIV-infected hemophiliacs.